trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 The creation of a mesh using the HOHQMesh generator is driven by a **control file**.
 Is this file the user dictates the domain to be meshed, prescribes any desired boundary curvature, the polynomial order of said boundaries, etc.
 In this tutorial we only cover several basic features of the possible control inputs.
-For a complete discussion on the control file see the [HOHQMesh documentation](https://trixi-framework.github.io/HOHQMesh/).
+For a complete discussion on this topic see the [HOHQMesh control file documentation](https://trixi-framework.github.io/HOHQMesh/the-control-file/).

-Open the file `box_with_object.control` provided in this tutorial.
+Open the file `box_with_object.control` provided by this tutorial.
 To begin we note that blank space or anything after a `%` is ignored by HOHQMesh at readin.
-The first three block of information are wrapped within a `CONTROL_INPUT` environment block as they define the core components of the quadrilateral mesh that will be generated.
+The first three blocks of information are wrapped within a `CONTROL_INPUT` environment block as they define the core components of the quadrilateral mesh that will be generated.

 The first block of information in `RUN_PARAMETERS` is